Add To Favorites

 Johnson's art includes people actively engaged in their everyday activities.
 He depicts communities that interact and share common experiences.
 His paintings are clean and strong.
 Each picture seems to tell a story.

-With Crayola® Erasable Colored Pencils, write a story about activities you and your friends enjoy doing together.
+With Crayola® Erasable Colored Pencils, have students write a story about activities they enjoy doing with friends.
 Vividly describe the people and places.

-On white paper, use Crayola Washable Markers to illustrate your story.
-Fill your drawing with bold, bright colors.
+On construction paper, use Crayola Washable Markers to illustrate the story.
+Fill drawings with bold, bright colors.
 Keep the figures strong and simple.

 Cover a table with recycled newspaper.
 Use a wet Crayola Paint Brush to blend the washable marker colors.
 Dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step